bicoco/java-list-helpers/README.md

 });
 ```

-or transform it to a list of ages:
+or transform it in another type list:

 ```java
 List<Integer> ages = $.transform(persons, new $.Transform<Person,Integer>() {